 Have you ever heard a quilter say that basting is their favorite part of quilting?
-More often than not, basting is just a necessary part of the quilt-making process, and not some form of creative expression.
-There are several methods for basing.
-Many quilters swear by pin basting, and others like to secure a quilt sandwich with long, loose stitches.
-Here, we'll discuss the option of spray basting your quilts.
+There are several methods for basing — many quilters swear by pin basting or using long, loose stitches for to secure their quilt sandwich — but the simplest method is spray basting

 Basting spray, a repositionable adhesive specially formulated for fabric, is sold by the can in many craft stores and quilting shops.
 There are a few different types of quilt basting spray on the market.
 I recommend: